 Flight time: 1 hour and 50 mins to Krabi

 Why visit: Mention long weekend and many of us will have one thing in mind – a road trip to JB.
 Whether it’s the food, shopping, cafe-hopping, a cheap massage or a fun staycay, it’s a destination that doesn’t necessarily need an itinerary and we dig that.
 But if you need some tips, check out our guide to shopping and cafe-hopping in JB!

 72 hours in JB: There are over a dozen hotels near the causeway but the one we keep going back to is DoubleTree by Hilton Hotel Johor Bahru.
 The two-bedroom suite is great for a girls’ trip and you have to try the Italian restaurant on the 13th floor for an al fresco meal by the pool.
-Indulge in some cafe-hopping at the unofficial hipster hood along Jalan Trus, Jalan Pahlang and Jalan Dhoby, plus don’t forget to take home a couple of packets of the banana cake from Hiap Joo Bakery.
+Indulge in some cafe-hopping (check out the JB cafes that we personally visited!) at the unofficial hipster hood along Jalan Trus, Jalan Pahlang and Jalan Dhoby, plus don’t forget to take home a couple of packets of the banana cake from Hiap Joo Bakery.
 Spend your final day watching a movie, having Korean BBQ or shopping at City Plaza or if you’re up for non-stop karaoke, Neway Karaoke Box is open till the wee hours of the morning.

 Fly to: An hour ride from the city, depending on traffic